 Muscle, hepatic and adipose cells selectively increase their glucose uptake capacity in response to insulin.
-In these tissues, GLUT4 is the predominant glucose transporter, distinguished by its continuous cycling between the plasma membrane and intracellular stores.
+In these tissues, GLUT4 is the predominant glucose transporter, distinguished by its continuous cycling between the PM and intracellular stores.
 Modulations of the cycling rate result in different steady-state distributions that determine net glucose influx.
 Skeletal muscle is the major tissue absorbing circulating glucose during a meal.
 In T2DM, insulin resistance -particularly in skeletal muscle- is associated with insufficient recruitment of GLUT4 to the cell surface in the face of normal GLUT4 expression and elevated insulin.

-Nature is the best cooker of medicines due to the fact that natural products can interact optimally with the biological systems through a long natural selection process.
-Indeed, more than 50% of the modern small drug molecules nowadays were purified or synthesized on the basis of products of natural plants.
-Accordingly, the rationale of the present study is to detect and isolate anti-diabetic phytochemicals from medicinal plants and test their mechanism of action in vitro in well muscle cells established model, L6-GLUT4myc cells.
+Nature is the best designer of medicines since natural products can interact optimally with biological systems through a long natural selection process.
+Indeed, more than 50% of modern small drug molecules were extracted and purified from plants or synthesized on the basis of products of plants.
+Accordingly, the rationale of the present study is to detect and isolate anti-diabetic phytochemicals from medicinal plants and test their mechanism of action in vitro in a well-established muscle cell model, the L6-GLUT4myc cell line, which stably expresses myc-tagged GLUT4.

-The present research work comprised of screening of the anti-diabetic potential of extracts prepared from 12 selected plants: Trigonella foenum-graecum (fenugreek, seeds), Atriplex halimus (salt bush, aerial part), Olea europaea (olive, leaves), Urtica dioica (nettle, aerial part), Allium sativum (garlic, clove), Allium cepa (onion, clove), Nigella sativa (black seed, seeds), and Cinnamomon verum (cinnamon, bark), Portulaca oleracea (PO, aerial part), Ocimum basilicum (OB, aerial part), Gundelia tournefortii (GT, aerial part) and teucrium polium (TP, aerial part).
-The plants were selected based in two criteria: Reports of local alternative medicine practitioners on effective anti-diabetic medicinal plants and might activate GLUT4 based on their reported activity in scientific papers.
-In the next phase of the research, the plant extracts that augmented GLUT4 activity and lesser chemically studied based on search in PubMed were selected.
-The matching plants for these criteria were OB, TP and GT.The plant extracts was prepared by continuous hot extraction, soxhlet and sonicator apparatus methods with water/ethanol, dichloromethane, hexane and methanol.
+The present research work comprised of screening extracts prepared from 12 selected plants for anti-diabetic activity.
+The plants were selected based on two criteria; reports from local alternative medicine practitioners of effective anti-diabetic medicinal plants and reports in the scientific literature describing plants with GLUT4-inducing activity.
+The plants used in this screen were: Trigonella foenum-graecum (fenugreek, seeds), Atriplex halimus (salt bush, aerial part), Olea europaea (olive, leaves), Urtica dioica (nettle, aerial part), Allium sativum (garlic, clove), Allium cepa (onion, bulb), Nigella sativa (black cumin, seeds), and Cinnamomon verum (cinnamon, bark), Portulaca oleracea (PO; common purslane, aerial part), Ocimum basilicum (OB; basil, aerial part), Gundelia tournefortii (GT; tumble thistle, aerial part) and Teucrium polium (TP; felty germander, aerial part).
+Extracts were prepared from these plants by continuous hot extraction, Soxhlet extraction and sonicator apparatus methods with water/ethanol, dichloromethane, hexane and methanol.
 The resulted extracts were concentrated, dried and stored in a freezer at -20°C for further analysis.

-To determine cell viability, MTT and the LDH leakage assays were applied.
-Muscle L6GLUT4myc cells were treated with increasing concentrations of the plant extracts (up to 1 mg/ml) for 24 h.
+To determine cell viability, MTT and the LDH leakage assays were performed.
+Muscle L6-GLUT4myc cells were treated with increasing concentrations of the plant extracts (up to 1 mg/ml) for 24 h.
 The results were used to determine the safe concentrations for further analysis.
-Extract concentration that kept at least 90% cell viability was considered as safe.
-The plant extracts of, Trigonella foenum-graecum, Allium sativum and Allium cepa, were found to be safe up to 1 mg/ml.
+Extract concentration was considered safe if cell viability was at least 90% at that concentration.
+The plant extracts of Trigonella foenum-graecum, Allium sativum and Allium cepa, were found to be safe up to 1 mg/ml.
 Atriplex halimus, Olea europaea, Urtica dioica, Nigella sativa and Portulaca oleracea, were found to be safe up to 0.5 mg/ml.
 Cinnamomon verum and teucrium polium extracts were found to be safe up to 0.125 mg/ml.
 Ocimum basilicum and Gundelia tournefortii extracts were found to safe up to 0.25 mg/ml.